naoya1110/ai_robotics_lab_2023_hands_on/remove_bloken_img_data.md

 ![broken_image_data_error](https://github.com/naoya1110/ai_robotics_lab_2023_hands_on/blob/main/imgs/broken_image_data_error.png)

-If you got an error something like this, use the code below to remove broken image files from your dataset.
+If you got an error something like above, use the code below to remove broken image files from your dataset.

 ```
 import os